nus-cs2103-AY2223S1/tp/docs/team/rgonslayer.md

+---
+layout: page
-# Chew Yew Keng's Project Portfolio Page
+title: Muhammad Mus'ab Bin Mustaffa's Project Portfolio Page
+---

 ## Project: Financial Advisor Planner

  Financial Advisor Planner is a desktop client management application used for financial advisors to manage their clients.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.